DoNotEatMe/RavenageGameSpy/README.md

-# RavenageGameSpy
+# appIDGameSpy

 This is an unoptimized C++ console application that utilizes `vcpkg/curl` and `vcpkg/rapidjson` libraries for parcing appid's from appid.csv and bring some additional public information to .csv

 ## Usage

-To use RavenageGameSpy, follow these steps:
+To use appIDGameSpy, follow these steps:

 0. Download files from `/Shipped latest release/` dir.
 1. Ensure you have `appid.csv` file in the root directory of the program.